-Why is Polish Cucumber Salad called ‘Mizeria’
+Why is the Polish Cucumber Salad called ‘Mizeria’

 Mizeria means “misery,” so one would naturally wonder why Poles call their cucumber salad a “misery.”

-There are actually two theories about it: (1) that poor peasants that lived in misery, voraciously consumed this salad; or (2) that an Italian queen, who married one of Polish kings, was so homesick that every time she ate this salad she cried.
+There are actually two theories about it: (1) that poor peasants that lived in misery, voraciously consumed this salad; or (2) that an Italian queen, who married one of the Polish kings, was so homesick that every time she ate this salad she cried.
 [Side note, it was believed that she brought fresh vegetables to Poland].

-I’m not sure which, if any, of these theories are true.
+I’m not sure which, if any, of these theories, are true.
 So, I guess that one will remain a mystery.

 How do you make Polish Cucumber Salad?